Image-Science-Lab-cmu/SplitLohmann/compute_stream_cpp/README.md

 ## Craft

-This program was originally developed by Michael Fogleman, and adapted to our display Matthew O'Toole.
+**This program was originally developed by Michael Fogleman, and adapted to our display by Matthew O'Toole.**

 Minecraft clone for Windows, Mac OS X and Linux.
 Just a few thousand lines of C using modern OpenGL (shaders).
 Online multiplayer support is included using a Python-based server.